 - Structures in the chest, back, and shoulders compensate to keep the ears level, eyes up and pelvis balanced while walking.

 FHP has some variations in overall posture.

 Some FHP people have high, tight shoulders with a straight upper back, and shoulder blades that wing out.
 They usually have a sharper bend at the base of their neck.
-In this case, with thinner people, they have developed this posture by leaning on their elbows while working, for instance, on a laptop, or in this case, a desk that is too high.
+In this case, thinner people have developed this posture by leaning on their elbows while working, for instance, on a laptop, or in this case on a desk that is too high.

 This is often supported by leaning back in chairs by pulling your hips forward so that your neck bends to keep your head level.
 This is often made worse by leaning back in the car seat.
 The slight movements that control the head while riding reinforce the neck into that posture.

 Having extra weight in the front of the abdomen creates a postural dynamic where the shoulders are pulled back to counterbalance the gut and the head juts forward.

 This often happens in pregnant women, men with beer bellies, or men with beer bellies that look like pregnant women.
 It isn’t limited to those two groups but, well, you get the point.